Pepper-Man/mcc-scen-zipper/README.md

 * If you are a recipient of the zip, please be sure to back up your **tags** folder before unzipping

 # Notes
-* This script ignores any unedited/bungie-made tags (by checking for the modified date) to cut down on filesize and unnecessary data transfer
+* This script ignores any unedited or bungie/343-made tags (by checking for the modified date) to cut down on filesize and unnecessary data transfer
 * You may wish to edit line 15 of the file to add/remove folder paths to include or exclude extra tags from the zip